ajacksified/ajacksified.github.com/_posts/2011-11-02-new-game-conf-liveblog-2.markdown

 *All of the technology is made in core, and trickles down to the platform team;
 it will be in Opera 12 for the desktop, and will make its way down.*

+## Using Google Closure for Lean and Mean Javascript Projects by Richard Anaya
+*November 2, 2:00 - 2:45*

+> Creating high quality optimized code in javascript has many challenges.
+Why
+> not have a powerful tool by your side?
+This session will teach you about Google
+> Closure: a powerful set of tools from Google to help make large javascript
+> projects ( like game engines! ) easy to manage and optimize.
+We'll be talking
+> about code optimization, localization, templates, and documentation.